ID Atlas ID Atlas

 There is no single right answer.
 A successful consultant must be able to articulate the risks and rewards of both paths, ensuring the client makes their final decision with their eyes wide open.

-An instructional design director explains the bottom line of consulting: the ethical choice between being an expert implementer or a trusted advisor.
+An instructional design director explains the bottom line of an ethical consulting choice.